jkpubsrc/python-tool-jk-systools/README.md

 Introduction
 ------------

-This python tool provides alternatives and supplements to classic Linux system tools.
+This python tool provides alternatives and additions to classic Linux system tools.

 Information about this module can be found here: